bermarte/js-quiz/planning/backlog.md

 - [x] A user can add questions to the quiz
   - _Add a question, add some answers and select which is true._

 - [x] A user can store the questions
   - _The question is stored and added to the JSON file._

 - [x] A user can see the timer that limits the time for each question
   - _Set a limit on the time users have for each question._

-- [x] A user can select light or dark UI
+- [x] A user can select a light or dark UI
   - _The user can select a light or a dark interface._